jingyu198/HUGE-Bench/README.md

 Our checkpoint is at [HUGE_PI0](https://huggingface.co/yu781986168/HUGE_PI0).
 You can also train PI0 using your own data:

 Please set up the training environment by following the official [OpenPi repository](https://github.com/Physical-Intelligence/openpi).
-Once the OpenPi environment is ready, you can train directly on `HUGE_Trajetory` because the dataset already follows the LeRobot format expected by the pipeline:
+Then you can train on `HUGE_Trajetory`, and the dataset already follows the LeRobot format expected by the pipeline.

 1. Copy `drone_policy.py` from this repository to `openpi/src/openpi/policies/drone_policy.py`.
    It defines the data mapping from the UAV environment to the model and back, and is used for both training and inference.